-In this dissertation we propose a new design for true multi-ported memories that capitalizes on FPGA block RAMs while providing (i) substantially better area scaling than a pure logicbased approach, and (ii) higher frequencies than the multipumping approach.
-The key to our approach is a form of indirection through a structure called the Live Value Table (LVT), which is itself a small multi-ported memory implemented in reconfigurable logic similar to Figure 1.1.
+In this paper we propose a new design for true multi-ported memories that capitalizes on FPGA block RAMs while providing (i) substantially better area scaling than a pure logic-based approach, and (ii) higher frequencies than the multipumping approach.
+The key to our approach is a form of indirection through a structure called the Live Value Table (LVT), which is itself a small multiported memory implemented in reconfigurable logic similar to Figure 1.
 Essentially, the LVT allows a banked design to behave like a true multi-ported design by directing reads to appropriate banks based on which bank holds the most recent or "live" write value.
-The intuition for why an LVT-based design is more efficient even though the LVT is implemented in reconfigurable logic is because the LVT is much narrower than the actual memory banks since it only holds bank numbers rather than full data values-thus the lines that are decoded/multiplexed are also much narrower and hence more efficiently placed and routed.
-An LVT-based design also leverages block RAMs, which implement memory more efficiently, and has an operating frequency closer to that of the block RAMs themselves.
-Additionally, an LVTbased design and multipumping are complementary, and we will show that with multipumping we can reduce the area of an LVT-based design by halving its maximum operating frequency.
-With these techniques we can support soft solutions for multi-ported memories without the need for expensive hardware block RAMs with more than two ports.
+The intuition for why an LVT-based design is more efficient even though the LVT is purely implemented in logic elements is because the LVT is much narrower than the actual memory banks since it only holds bank numbers rather than full data values-thus the lines that are decoded/multiplexed are also much narrower and hence more efficiently placed and routed.
+An LVT-based design also leverages block RAMS, which implement memory more efficiently, and has an operating frequency closer to that of the block RAMs themselves.
+Additionally, LVT-based design and multipumping are complementary, and we will show that with multipumping we can reduce the area of an LVT-based design by halving its maximum operating frequency.
+With these techniques we can support soft solutions for multi-ported memories without expensive hardware block RAMs with more than two ports.

-1.3 Research Goals
+1.3 Related Work